 South Asian Heritage Celebration

-In 1992, May was officially designated as Asian-Pacific American Heritage Month (APAHM) by the federal government.
-This proclamation, signed by President George H.W.
-Bush, came after several decades of advocacy, passion and persistence by figures such as Congressmen Frank Horton of New York and Norman Mineta of California and Senators Daniel Inouye and Spark Matsunaga.
-Nationally, APAHM encompasses the Asian Continent and the Pacific Islands.
+In 1992, May was officially designated Asian-Pacific American Heritage Month (APAHM) by the United States federal government.
+It encompasses the Asian Continent and the Pacific Islands.
+President George H.W.
+Bush signed the proclamation after several decades of advocacy, passion and persistence by figures such as Congressmen Frank Horton of New York and Norman Mineta of California and Senators Daniel Inouye and Spark Matsunaga.

 The Multicultural Student Services Center (MSSC) provides logistical, content and ideological support for South and Central Asian organizations to collaborate and promote cultural awareness throughout SAHC.
 Students, faculty and staff with varying leadership experience and skill sets are encouraged to participate in SAHC.
 All activities related to SAHC are facilitated by MSSC senior staff and graduate student coordinators.
 The minimum requirement for involvement is to have a commitment to and passion for South and Central Asian culture.
 For more information, call 202-994-MSSC (6772).